craftercms/docs/source/by-role/developer/common/content-modeling/content-modeling.rst

 |

-Open the **Dashboard** and notice the items that are deleted.
+Open the **Dashboard** and notice the items that are deleted in the ``My Activity`` dashlet.
 We deleted an article, and since the image is located in a path matching the regex pattern for item specific dependencies, the image is deleted along with the article.

 .. figure:: /_static/images/content-model/delete-article-sidebar.webp
     :alt: Sidebar and Dashboard showing items that were deleted when the article was deleted